Congressman George Santos charged with using campaign donations for personal expenses, including designer clothes and cash

 - Read More: Click here to read the full indictment

 Prosecutors allege Santos received $50,000 in campaign contributions from two separate individuals.
-Instead of using that for political purposes, he used that money to pay for personal expenses, including designer clothing, to withdraw cash and pay of some personal debt.
+Instead of using them for political purposes, he allegedly paid for personal expenses, including designer clothing, to withdraw cash and pay off some personal debt.

 During his brief time in office, Santos has been accused of violating campaign finance and conflict of interest laws, stealing cash meant for an Iraq War veteran's dying dog, and lying about his college degree and work experience.